Configure Discourse Docker on servers with more RAM and CPU

 Monitor your setup

-If you elect to use a higher end setup we strongly recommend you set up monitoring using Newrelic or some other monitoring service.
+If you elect to use a higher end setup we strongly recommend you set up monitoring using a service such as Prometheus, Datadog, or New Relic.
 You will need to analyze the results of configuration changes to reach an optimal setup.

 Out of the box Discourse Docker ships with 3 web workers